gaxunil/backbone-inspectre/README.md

 You can also setup log point callbacks, which get checked with each monitored event.
 Supply a function that returns boolean and when true, the log point will log in the time stream.

+NOT YET READY FOR USE, STILL UNDER DEV